contiamo/spark-datasource-sap/README.md

 - Run `sbt test`
 - Some tests relied on the contents of the test SAP system we had access to.

-## Publishing a release

-Snapshot releases are published automatically upon PR merge.
-In order to publish a full release, you need to tag a commit on `master` then create a GH release.